tektutor/chef-sep-2021/Day2/README.md

 As you would have checked it yourself, currently there is no user by name 'devops' in RPS Lab machine.

-### Check if the recipe is error free with no syntax
+### Check if the recipe is error free with no syntax errors
 ```
 cookstyle user.rb
 ```